mrc-ide/EPIONCHO.IBM/README.md

 For a detailed practical guide/demo for running more complex interventions, with variable MDA coverage, variable timing (e.g., some round of annual and biannual MDA), and inclusion of vector control, please see the [Running complex intervention guide for EPIONCHO-IBM](https://github.com/mrc-ide/EPIONCHO.IBM/blob/master/vignettes/Running_complex_interventions.Rmd) vignette

+For a detailed practical guide/demo for running the onchocerciasis-associated epilepsy (OAE) module, please the [Running OAE in EPIONCHO-IBM](https://github.com/mrc-ide/EPIONCHO.IBM/blob/master/vignettes/Running_EPIONCHO_IBM_with_OAE.Rmd) vignette